cosmos/ibc-go/docs/migrations/v7-to-v8.md

 ## Relayers

 - Getter functions in `MsgChannelOpenInitResponse`, `MsgChannelOpenTryResponse`, `MsgTransferResponse`, `MsgRegisterInterchainAccountResponse` and `MsgSendTxResponse` have been removed.
 The fields can be accessed directly.
-- Attribute with `counterparty_connection_id` has been removed from event with key `connectiontypes.EventTypeConnectionOpenInit` (where `connectiontypes` is an import alias for `"github.com/cosmos/ibc-go/v8/modules/core/03-connection/types"`) and attribute with key `counterparty_channel_id` has been removed from event with key `channeltypes.EventTypeChannelOpenInit` (where `channeltypes` is an import alias for `"github.com/cosmos/ibc-go/v8/modules/core/04-channel"`) since both (counterparty connection ID and counterparty channel ID) are empty on `ConnectionOpenInit` and `ChannelOpenInit` respectively.
+- Attribute with key `counterparty_connection_id` has been removed from event with key `connectiontypes.EventTypeConnectionOpenInit` (where `connectiontypes` is an import alias for `"github.com/cosmos/ibc-go/v8/modules/core/03-connection/types"`) and attribute with key `counterparty_channel_id` has been removed from event with key `channeltypes.EventTypeChannelOpenInit` (where `channeltypes` is an import alias for `"github.com/cosmos/ibc-go/v8/modules/core/04-channel"`) since both (counterparty connection ID and counterparty channel ID) are empty on `ConnectionOpenInit` and `ChannelOpenInit` respectively.

 ## IBC Light Clients